goldexchangeca/github-slideshow/_posts/0000-01-02-goldexchangeca.md

 Layout: slide
-title: "Welcome to Myska Rotom!"
+title: welcome to your financial freedom

+Wtf ever